 Issues in Instructional Design

-This course focuses on learning theories, cultural sensitivity, task analysis and design theories for creating effective, well-articulated, and efficient instruction.
+Issues in Instructional Design focuses on learning theories, learner analysis, scope and sequence, instructional strategies, task analysis and design theories, media and technology foundations, and adaptive technologies for special populations for creating effective, well-articulated, and efficient instruction.

 Instructional Design Production